robstoll/atrium/README.md

 [assertion group block](#define-single-assertions-or-assertion-groups)
 -- `{ startsWith("atrium") }` in the above example.

-Atrium provides a few shortcuts in case you have to deal a lot with nullable types.
+Atrium provides two shortcuts in case you have to deal a lot with nullable types.
 The first is `notToBeNullBut(x)` which is short for `notToBeNull { toBe(x) }`.

-The other two are indented for [data driven testing](#data-driven-testing) involving nullable types.
+The other is indented for [data driven testing](#data-driven-testing) involving nullable types.
 `toBeNullable` accepts a nullable value in contrast to `toBe` which only accepts `null` in case of a nullable subject.
 Following an example for `toBeNullable`:
 ```kotlin